mekstuff/PowerHorseEngine_2-26-23_/docs/Getting Started/Installation.md

 ## npm

 !!!tip "Recommended"
-    This is a recommended way to install `PowerHorseEngine` into your projects, but you'll need to use [rojo](https://rojo.space/) sync it in.
+    This is a recommended way to install `PowerHorseEngine` into your projects, but you'll need to use to [rojo](https://rojo.space/) sync it in.

 ```